Staon/otest2/docs/_extending/assertion.md

 [Full source code of the example]({{ site.repositoryurl }}/blob/master/examples/assertion)

 Imagine a situation when you want to compare two files.
-First one is generated by a tested code, the second one is contains an expected output.
-To reach this goal one can write helper function
+First one is generated by a tested code, the second one contains an expected output.
+To reach this goal one can write a helper function

 ```c++
 bool compareFiles(